ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Middleware in Next.js is often overlooked — but it’s a game-changer once you understand its potential.
 If you’re not using it yet, you…</blockquote>

 <h3>4.
-Next.js Security Tips: Protect Your Applications Like a Pro 🛡️ - <a href="https://medium.com/@ahmedfaarrag/next-js-security-tips-protect-your-applications-like-a-pro-️-1141955bcf92" target="_blank" rel="noopener noreferrer">link</a></h3>
+Next.js: The Secret Sauce for Modern Websites - <a href="https://medium.com/@dlayeshi.silva/next-js-the-secret-sauce-for-modern-websites-55c7e4b3f52e" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ahmed farrag`**
+✍️ **posted by `Layeshi Silva`**

-<blockquote>Next.js empowers developers to create fast, dynamic applications, but it demands a strong focus on security.
-Server Components have…</blockquote>
+<blockquote>Have you ever wondered how some websites load instantly, feel super smooth, and magically appear on the first page of Google?
+Chances are…</blockquote>

 <h3>5.
 How I Created Custom Displacement Maps for My Space-Themed Three.js Portfolio Site - <a href="https://medium.com/javascript-in-plain-english/how-i-created-custom-displacement-maps-for-my-space-themed-three-js-portfolio-site-642b52700941" target="_blank" rel="noopener noreferrer">link</a></h3>